-During a snow event, communications must be maintained between the Snow Control Officer, Landscaping Supervisors, Maintenance Zone Managers, and FM Service Desk or Systems Control Center after-hours to ensure priority areas are cleared as quickly as possible in order to maintain access to critical areas of the Health System and University.
+During a snow event, communications must be maintained between the Snow Control Officer, Landscape Services Supervisors, Maintenance Zone Managers, and FM Service Desk or Systems Control Center after-hours to ensure priority areas are cleared as quickly as possible in order to maintain access to critical areas of the Health System and University.
 In most snow events, the Snow Control Officer, with assistance from the Systems Control Center Manager as needed, will coordinate all snow removal activities and report directly to the Director of Operations on snow removal progress.
-However, as the weather event increases in scope such as a prolonged snow event, loss of utilities, or other facilities related events, the Incident Command Structure shall be activated and the Incident Commander will assume control of the incident.
-The Incident Commander shall work directly with Systems Control to create and send "Significant Event" update messages to key University and Medical Center personnel.
+However, as the weather event increases in scope such as a prolonged snow event, loss of utilities, or other facilities related events, other command and control measures will be initiated.
 Other command and control measures include:

 For Level I, II, & III events, FM Service Desk or Systems Control Center will receive all requests for snow or ice removal.
-Requests will be sent to the Snow Control Officer, who will determine the priority for all requests received and assign to Landscaping Supervisor for a Level I event or Snow Zone Manager during a Level II or III as appropriate.
+Requests will be sent to the Snow Control Officer, who will determine the priority for all requests received and assign to Landscape Services Supervisor for a Level I event or Snow Zone Manager during a Level II or III as appropriate.

 Level II or III events may require the addition of an Incident Commander.
 In these situations, the Facilities Management Upper Level Conference Room may be used as the Control Center.

-- ☐ The Snow Control Officer: - Is responsible for carrying out the snow and ice control plan, for closely monitoring available sources of weather information, and for maintaining liaison with the Virginia Department of Highways and Transportation, the University Police Department and the Office of Emergency Preparedness concerning weather and road conditions - o Is responsible for scheduled updates to the Facilities Management Leadership on the conditions of roads and sidewalks - Level I: As needed - Level II: Every two hours - Level III: Hourly during a storm event; contractors to begin plowing only when directed by the Snow Control Supervisor
+The Snow Control Officer:

+- Is responsible for carrying out the snow and ice control plan, for closely monitoring available sources of weather information, and for maintaining liaison with the Virginia Department of Highways and Transportation, the University Police Department and the Office of Emergency Preparedness concerning weather and road conditions - o Is responsible for scheduled updates to the Facilities Management Leadership on the conditions of roads and sidewalks

+Level I: As needed

+Level II: Every two hours

+Level III: Hourly